 Do I Need Detox?

 If you have been abusing substances for a while, chances are you need a medically supervised detox.
 This is not an easy process, and it can be dangerous.
 Some people need medication to prevent agitation, seizures, vomiting, hallucinations, or other severe withdrawal symptoms.
 The last thing you want to do is discover in the middle of detoxing that you are now critically ill.
 It is generally recommended that whatever drug rehab program you choose, detox should be done by medical professionals.
-Note that most of the well-respected drug rehab programs will offer medically supervised detox.
+Note that most of the well-respected drug treatment programs will offer medically supervised detox.

 Most respected addiction professionals would not recommend home detox or even rapid detox (where you are put into a deep sleep while detoxing), as they both add unnecessary risks.
 There is no benefit to a rapid detox other than it’s rapid.
 If you’ve been abusing drugs for years, it isn’t wise to rush the detox, and most people who do so are attracted to the idea that their “treatment” is over quickly.
 Detox is NOT rehab; it merely gets you clean to start the rehab process.